CodeBustler/tribute-page-ironman/README.md

 # Tribute Page -ironman
-By using HTML, CSS & JavaScript
+By using HTML & CSS

 ## Live